filimon2499/filimon2499.github.io/index.md

 ### About Me
-Mr Filimon Abel Mgandu teaches courses in applied mathematics and computer programming.
-In research, I am interested in developing mathematical models to solve real life problems.
+ I am interested in developing mathematical models to solve real life problems.
 Currently I am working on modelling the impacts of climate changes on aflatoxin contaminations and water resources.
 I am also, interested in data analysis that involves designing, building and analysing models on large data sets using statistical softwares such as R, Python, SPSS, STATA, MATLAB and others.

 ---